jamf/JamfMigrator/README.md

 * Institutional disk encryptions that contain the private key cannot be migrated.
 * Approved Kernel Extension payloads do not migrate properly.
 Display nanes are dropped and additional keys/values are added by the Jamf API that results in a failure in profile deployment.
 * Policies - The Software Update payload does not migrate.
 Also, within the packages payload, setting for the distribution point will not migrate.
+* Objects with trailing spaces in the name will migrate once but the process of uploading through the API removes those spaces.
+This causes issues re-migrating those objects as the names no longer match.

 <hr>